 Goodwill represents the excess of the purchase price in a business combination over the fair value of net assets acquired.
 Goodwill is not amortized but tested annually for impairment or when indicators of impairment are present.
 The test for goodwill impairment involves a qualitative assessment of impairment indicators.
 If indicators are present, a quantitative test of impairment is performed.
 Goodwill impairment, if any, is determined by comparing the reporting unit's fair value to its carrying value.
 An impairment loss is recognized in an amount equal to the excess of the reporting unit's carrying value over its fair value, up to the amount of goodwill allocated to the reporting unit.
 Goodwill is tested for impairment annually on July 1, the first day of the fourth quarter of the fiscal year.
-There is no goodwill impairment for the fiscal year ended September 30, 2023.

 We believe our Chief Executive Officer ("CEO") is our chief operating decision maker ("CODM").
-Our CEO approves all major decisions, including reorganizations and new business initiatives.
-Our CODM reviews routine consolidated operating information and makes decisions on the allocation of resources at this level, as such, we have concluded that we have one operating segment.
+Our CEO manages the business on a consolidated basis and regularly reviews consolidated financial information for the purposes of making operating decisions, assessing our financial performance and allocating resources.
+Accordingly, we have concluded that we have one operating segment.

 For the purpose of testing goodwill for impairment, all goodwill acquired in a business combination is assigned to one or more reporting units.
 A reporting unit represents an operating segment or a component within an operating segment for which discrete financial information is available and is regularly reviewed by segment management for performance assessment and resource allocation.
 Components of similar economic characteristics are aggregated into one reporting unit for the purpose of goodwill impairment assessment.
 Reporting units are identified annually and re-assessed periodically for recent acquisitions or any changes in segment reporting structure.
-Upon consideration of our components, we have concluded that our goodwill is associated with one reporting unit.
+Upon consideration of our components, we have concluded that we have one reporting unit.